Search this Site

 For the elderly, single visitors or even couples, Pledge Nature Reserve, Knysna is an excellent way to get a feel for what an indigenous forest is like.
-Just off the N2 road through Knysna, you turn left at the robot at Grey Street going up the hill.
+Just off the N2 road through Knysna, you turn left at the robot at Gray Street going up the hill.

 Take the turning to your left at Bond Street and at the end of the road you will drive into the parking area of Pledge Nature Reserve.
-Knysna Tourism which is on the main road in the block before you get to Grey Street, also has a map showing Pledge Nature Reserve in its official Knysna brochure.
+Knysna Tourism which is on the main road in the block before you get to Gray Street, also has a map showing Pledge Nature Reserve in its official Knysna brochure.

 The Reserve is open from sunrise to sunset every day and there is a booth where you can collect a brochure that gives you the best map and information about the park.

 Take some refreshments or a picnic lunch, your camera, some reference books and a pair of binoculars and you will be able to enjoy a beautiful day in a forest right in town!
 Yes, I know your backpack may weigh a ton but its worth it!!!